Dateline: Nogales, Mexico

 If you have been reading our posts about this tiny Balkan country, you are probably aware I found it dead charming that I made it my summer residence and European base where I own a home now.

-But recent research shows that it would fit the criteria we are looking for in this article- country that doesn’t have an extradition treaty with the US, unlike its neighbors- Serbia and Croatia.
+But recent research shows that it would fit the criteria we are looking for in this article- a country that doesn’t have an extradition treaty with the US, unlike its neighbors- Serbia and Croatia.

 Meanwhile, Vietnam, Cambodia, and rapidly-growing Mongolia are also countries without extradition.
 I’d even argue that you could improve your business success by living in any of those countries — whether you were hiding out or not.

 Perhaps someone should start “no extradition tours” and force people to start businesses in fast- growing boom markets as “punishment”!
 Seeing as there is currently a lot of interest already for people to expand their freedoms and lifestyles abroad in these destinations, their openness to all without extradition treaty is an interesting facet to explore.
 Any takers?